edjw/edjw-blog-astro/src/content/blog/2018-02-07-female-composers-in-the-sacred-harp.md

 </p>

 <p>
-  The data I created and used for this is available here as{" "}
+  The data I created and used for this is available here as
   <a href="/images/sacredharpcomposers.xls">an Excel (.xls) spreadsheet</a>.
 </p>